[y] Implement navigation to the schedule from the job

 - Assignee deleted (

 So after discussion with Oliver, we should try to make that feature usable not only for os-autoinst-distri-opensuse.
 As we have mentioned while refining, we have other variables like AUTOYAST, which could benefit from it, so users can navigate to the source of the file from the job directly.

-#7 Updated by ybonatakis about 1 year ago
+#7 Updated by ybonatakis over 1 year ago

 - File scheduler_link_2020-06-24_07-29.png scheduler_link_2020-06-24_07-29.png added